liangcheng-yu/hyperlight/README.md

 ### HyperlightSurrogate

-hyperlight_surrogate.exe is a tiny rust application that is needed in order to create multiple partitions per process when the host runs on Windows with the Windows Hypervisor Platform (WHP, e-g Hyper-V).
-This binary does nothing and its purpose is to provide a host for memory that will be mapped into partitions via the `WHvMapGpaRange2` Windows API which gets passed a handle to a process.
+hyperlight_surrogate.exe is a tiny Rust application we use to create multiple virtual machine (VM) partitions per process when running on Windows with the Windows Hypervisor Platform (WHP, e-g Hyper-V).
+This binary has no functionality.
+Its purpose is to provide a running process into which memory will be mapped via the `WHvMapGpaRange2` Windows API.
+Hyperlight does this memory mapping to pass parameters into, and fetch return values out of, a given VM partition.

 > Note: The use of surrogates is a temporary workaround on Windows until WHP allows us to create more than one partition per running process.